Teacher Education (TCH-ED)

 This course will assist teacher candidates in developing the knowledge, skills, and dispositions needed to design and enact powerful transformative social studies curricular experiences, to foster middle and secondary school students’ abilities to make informed, reasoned decisions and actions for the public good.
 Students will be introduced to powerful teaching practices, issues, and resources in secondary school social science.

-Culminating experience n a secondary school (grades 9-12).
+Culminating experience in a high school (grades 9-12).
 Enrollment hours vary for teacher candidates in Music, Art, and Foreign Languages.
 Secondary majors in English, Mathematics, Science, and Social Science enroll for 9 semester credit hours.

 TCH-ED 5438 Culturally Responsive Strategies for Teaching Diverse Learners Credits: 3